anderson-aristotle/handlebars-training/README.md

 By the end of this, developers should be able to:

 - Create Handlebars templates to render JSON data from an API.
-- Read Handlebars templates for understanding.
+- Read Handlebars documentation for understanding.
-- Create nested handlebars paths.
 - Create handlebars partials.
 - Utilize `if` and `each` helpers when creating templates.